develerltd/reaction/readme.md

 5) Components never use setState.
 All state settings are handled by attaching stores to a component.
 Either global ones or local ones (that can be either created in the same file).

+6) Where possible if store's data needs to be mapped, create the mapper as a filter inside the store, and give it a meaningful name, rather than using a function in the component that needs the mapping.

 # API

 ## Store